johndoe-dev-ai/awstest/bedrock_multiagent_system_design.md

 - Implement the **knowledge layer (JSON/CSV)** structure.
 - Develop AWS Lambda functions for **agent orchestration**.
 - Set up **Athena query execution** with Bedrock integration.

-Would you like additional refinements or implementation guidance?